vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Process List

-Get a list of processes (open and closed).
-If `listSize=N` specified, only the last `N` processes are returned.
-Some Gateways might have a maximum `listSize` value (to avoid flood attacks).
-The starting process number to look at, can be specified using the field `from`.
-Thus `from=100 litSize=50` would return a list of process IDs from process 100 to 50.
-If `from` is nil or zero, then last process registered in the blockchain is considered.
+Get a list of processes from the Vochain for a specific entityId.
+There is a hardcoded maximum size of 64 for the process list.
+The starting process id to look at, can be specified using the field `fromId`.
+If `fromId` is empty, the first 64 process ids will be returned.

+The `fromId` field can be used to seek an specific position and start from it.
+So if the first call with `fromId` empty returns 64 values, a second call may be done using `fromId`=`lastProcIdReceived` to get the next 64 values.

 ```json
 {